qualisign/optipulse.github.io/whitepaper.md

 Mesh Market is like a black-box into which one can put ideas that are good, but challenging to implement, and expect positive developments to come out.
 ![img](./incentive-creation-diagram.png)

-To see how this works, let's start with a good idea:
+To see how this works, let's start with a good idea..

 ## Mesh Networking<a id="sec-2-2" name="sec-2-2"></a>

-Before we discuss how Mesh Market makes it so easy to decentralize resources, we need to explain the role that mesh networking plays.
+Before we discuss how Mesh Market makes it so easy to decentralize resources, we need to explain why adopting mesh networks would be a good idea.

 According to Wikipedia, "A mesh network is a network topology in which each node relays data for the network.
 All mesh nodes cooperate in the distribution of data in the network."